Have you tried to learn copywriting by reading blog posts?

 Step #5.
 Practice and evaluate

-The quickest way to learn copywriting is to work with someone who can tell you what you’re doing wrong.
+The quickest way to learn copywriting is to hire a good coach who can tell you what you’re doing wrong and how you can improve.

 Practice becomes easier when you focus on one aspect at a time.